 Michael Mehling is Deputy Director of the Center for Energy and Environmental Policy Research (CEEPR) at the Massachusetts Institute of Technology (MIT) and a Professor of Practice at the University of Strathclyde Law School.
 He brings two decades of experience working on energy and environmental policy with government agencies, private companies and civil society organizations in North America, Europe, and the developing world.
 His work focuses on instruments of energy and environmental policy.
 In recent years, his research interests have included carbon pricing, the international climate negotiations, comparative energy and climate policy, and the drivers and conditions of energy transitions.

 Previously, Michael served as Executive Director of MIT CEEPR with responsibility for day-to-day operations and fundraising, and as founding President of Ecologic Institute in Washington DC, an environmental policy think tank with partner offices in Berlin and Brussels.
-He has advised and coordinated research projects for government agencies in Brazil, Chile, China, Germany, Gibraltar, Mexico, Mongolia, South Korea, the United States, the United Kingdom, and Vietnam, as well as intergovernmental entities including the European Parliament, the European Commission, the International Carbon Action Partnership (ICAP), the Organisation for Economic Co-Operation and Development (OECD), and the World Bank Group.
+He has advised and coordinated research projects for government agencies in Brazil, Chile, China, Finland, Germany, Gibraltar, Mexico, Mongolia, South Korea, the United States, the United Kingdom, and Vietnam, as well as intergovernmental entities including the Asian Development Bank, European Parliament, the European Commission, the International Carbon Action Partnership (ICAP), the Organisation for Economic Co-Operation and Development (OECD), and the World Bank Group.

 Currently, Michael serves on the Boards of the Blockchain Climate Institute (BCI) in London; Ecologic Institute in Washington DC and Berlin; the European Roundtable on Climate Change and Sustainable Transition (ERCST) in Brussels; and the Konrad-von-Moltke Fund.
 He is also an Associated Researcher with the Energy Policy Research Group (EPRG) at the University of Cambridge and a Member of Climate Strategies, an international research network focused on climate and energy policy.
 In the past, he has co-chaired the Scientific Committee of the Carbon Pricing Leadership Coalition (CPLC), served on the Board of Directors of the International Union for Conservation of Nature and Natural Resources US (IUCN-US), and contributed to the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC) and the Lazarowicz Report commissioned by the UK Prime Minister.